-Getting New Zealand training and qualifications
+Getting New Zealand training and qualifications for dairy farm work

 If you need training, you may wish to discuss support for your training needs with your employer.
-There are a range of options for construction-related work.
+There are a range of options for dairy farm work.

 Industry Training Organisations